TahaMagdy/AI-project/README.md

     # End ClassName
     ```

-> This help everyone to read and maintain the code **even when you're maintain
+> This helps everyone to read and maintain the code **even when you're maintain
 > someone else code**

 ## Game Rules: